auth0/Auth0.Android/README.md

 </manifest>
 ```

-If you request a different scheme you must replace the `android:scheme` property value.
+If you request a different scheme you must replace the above `android:scheme` property value and initialize the provider with the new scheme.
+Read [this section](#a-note-about-app-deep-linking) to learn more.

 Finally, don't forget to add the internet permission.

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />